 There is no legally mandated number of directors needed for a 501(c)(3) board.
 Based on rulings made by the IRS, it seems that the IRS very strongly suggests that a 501(c)(3) board consist of at least three directors.

 The core concern of the IRS is actually control by private interests.
 A 501(c)(3) is prohibited from providing undue benefits to private individuals, and from allowing its assets to inure to the benefit of private persons.
 This is IRS speak to address worries that (1) the private benefit of a nonprofit activity will outweigh public benefit; and (2) directors, officers and other “insiders” of the nonprofit receive financial benefits from the nonprofit that outweighs the benefits they provide to the nonprofit.
 Keeping these concerns in mind, the IRS will examine the composition of a 501(c)(3) board to see if it is controlled by one person, one family or one business.
 If so, the IRS could be inclined to strongly insist on board membership changes, stonewall the process by requiring the nonprofit to submit responses a multitude of inquiries, or find a rationale to outright deny 501(c)(3) recognition on grounds of substantial risk of private benefit or private inurement.

 Can my sister, father, niece or other family member be a director in our nonprofit?

 Yes, multiple relatives can serve as directors on a nonprofit board.
-However, if the nonprofit wishes to avoid IRS pushback in being recognized as a 501(c)(3), and if the nonprofit wishes to decrease the risk of audit, those relatives should make up only a minority of the board.
-This means that if two family members are directors of a nonprofit that wants to be classified as a public charity, a minimum of three unrelated directors should also be on the board (a minimum of five directors in total).
+However, if the nonprofit wishes to decrease the risk of audit, those relatives should make up only a minority of the board.
+This means that if two family members are directors of a nonprofit, ideally a minimum of three unrelated directors should also be on the board (a minimum of five directors in total).

 The niece is a special situation.
 The IRS has definitions to determine who is and is not considered a “family member,” with respect to board composition.
 As of the time of this article, nieces, nephews and cousins, and certain others, are not considered “family members.”